 There are two battery switches to manage the 12-volt power distribution.
-One battery switch controls both engine batteries.
-The other battery switch controls the house battery.
-The port and starboard batteries can be paralleled by switching the engine battery switch to "combine batteries."
-It is possible to parallel the engine batteries with the house battery by placing both battery switches in the "combine batteries" position.
+One battery switch controls the house battery and the electronics battery.
+The other battery switch controls the two engine batteries.
+The electronics and house batteries or the port and starboard engine batteries can be paralleled by switching to "combine batteries."
+It is not possible to parallel the engine batteries with the house and electronics batteries.

-Make sure the house and the battery switches for the engines are in the "ON" position whenever the engines are running to ensure ALL 12-volt accessories will operate when they are needed.
-Current is supplied to the automatic float switches for the bilge pumps, and the stereo memory, when the batteries are connected and the battery switches are "OFF".
+Make sure the electronics and house and the engines battery switches are in the "ON" position whenever the engines are running to ensure ALL 12-volt accessories will operate when they are needed.
+Current is supplied to the CO detector, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the batteries are connected and the battery switches are "OFF".

 DO NOT operate the boat with the engine battery switch in the combine batteries position.
+This could potentially lead to dead batteries and stranding.

-4.3 Main Breakers
+Main Breakers